keenlabs/Keen-Docs/source/api/getting_started.rst

 Just as with :ref:`creating an extraction<create_extraction>`, you'll probably want to provide a list of clauses to use as a :doc:`filter </api/usage/filters>`.
 This is optional, so leave it out if you want!
 But if you do want to only count events that match certain criteria, then follow along.

-Unlike other API calls, count requires query string parameters.
-The first is the "clauses" parameter.
+Unlike :doc:`Data Collection API </api/usage/data_collection>` calls, :ref:`count metric` is a :doc:`Metric </api/usage/metrics>`, which uses query string parameters.
+The first is the "filters" parameter.
 Its value is a URL-encoded JSON string that represents the clauses you want to use to filter the collection.
 The value should be identical in form to the one used when :ref:`creating an extraction<create_extraction>`.
 Let's take an example.
 Let's say our clauses are the following:

 ::